 His adopted son, Andrew Jackson Jr., inherited the Hermitage and most of its slaves.
 But he soon went into debt and had to sell off parts of the plantation to stay afloat.

 Eventually, he sold the remaining estate to the State of Tennessee with the stipulation that he and his family could continue to live there.

 In 1858, Jackson Jr. and his family left the Hermitage and took the remaining slaves, except for five which were left behind as caretakers.
-After the Civil War, many of the Hermitage’s slaves fled the farm while a few remained as day laborers or tenant farmers.
+After the Civil War, many of those enslaved at the Hermitage fled the farm, while a few remained as day laborers or tenant farmers.